Demilade36/Project4_CodeEnforcers-Fraud-analysis-in-Canada/README.md

 ---

-## 📊 Project Overview
+## 📊 Project Objective

-We trained classification models using cleaned and labeled fraud records.:

-- 🔹 **Fraud Classification**
-  Predict whether a report represents fraud (1) or non-fraud (0), based on categorical and numeric indicators.

-- 🔹 **Additional**
-  Focus on confirmed fraud reports and predict whether a victim lost money (1) or did not (0).
+- Train the model to know when there is Fraud or No Fraud.
+No Fraud includes an attempt, other or unknown.
+As code enforcers, we assumed these three categories as 'No Fraud'.
+We included Optimization of the KNN model.

+- **Additional:** Decided to build a predictive interactive model for users.
+This model is running on victims only that reported fraud in Canada and will tell the user a situation where there is a possiblity of financial loss.

    All data operations are supported by **SQLite3**, visualized with **Matplotlib**, and modeled using **scikit-learn** tools.

 ---

-## 🌐 Data Source Access/Overview
+## 🌐 Data Source Access

-Retrieved fraud report data directly from the [Canada’s Open Government Portal-Canadian Anti-Fraud Centre Fraud Reporting System](https://open.canada.ca/data/en/dataset/6a09c998-cddb-4a22-beff-4dca67ab892f) using their public API.
+Retrieved fraud report data directly from the [Canada’s Open Government Portal-Canadian Anti-Fraud Centre Fraud Reporting Data (2021-2025)](https://open.canada.ca/data/en/dataset/6a09c998-cddb-4a22-beff-4dca67ab892f) using their public API.

 ### 🗃️ Dataset  Overview

-**📁 Source:** Canadian Anti-Fraud Centre Reporting Data (2021–2025)
+**Source :** Retrieved fraud report data directly from the [Canada’s Open Government Portal-Canadian Anti-Fraud Centre Fraud Reporting Data (2021-2025)](https://open.canada.ca/data/en/dataset/6a09c998-cddb-4a22-beff-4dca67ab892f) using their public API.

 The dataset includes case-level fraud details with demographic, financial, and geographic attributes.

 | Feature              | Description                                                       |